 Also, and perhaps more often, known as Going to the Well for Water, but that name also applies to another slide.
 And calling it The Kaiser affords us the opportunity to talk about its namesake, a real character from the old days.

 Pádraig O’Keeffe’s nearest neighbour, Thomas Murphy, was known locally as “The Kaysher”, though exactly how he got that nickname is unclear.
-The Kaiser was an entrepreneur, and in that capacity he sometimes operated under the nom de plume of “Noel C. Duggan of Glountane”.
-He organised house dances, raffles and other money-making stunts.
+The Kaiser was an entrepreneur; he organized house dances, raffles and other money-making stunts.
 His raffles were well known for the first prize always being won by somebody with an address in Sligo or Donegal.
 Having ‘borrowed’ a house with a kitchen big enough to accommodate the dancers, he would stand at the door charging a half crown for admission, a substantial sum in those days (the late 1940s).
 [Had they been caught, he would most likely have been fined five shillings on being summoned for holding a house dance without a dance licence; the other attendees would have been summoned for abetting and probably given the benefit of the Probation Act.]
 The musicians had free porter all night as their fee, and everyone else was charged sixpence a mug.
 Terry Teahan (who left for Chicago in 1928) wrote that the usual prize in a house dance raffle was a turkey or chicken; the musicians were often paid with a fowl.
 Maurice O’Keeffe said that the house dances, which finished around 1950, were called ‘Raffles’, because they were money raising ventures by people with big families to support.
 He said there were no pubs at that time because people had not the money to go in.
 Dan O’Connell said that most raffles took place towards the end of the year to raise enough money for Christmas.
 Maurice commented that when he was young a house dance might consist of the Reel o’ Skip (all reels), the High Cauled Cap (a special dance); and finally a polka set, because it was easy when people were tired.

 Some memories of The Kaiser’s antics: